|

 Manly Beach

 Half an hour on a ferry will take you from Circular Quay to Manly and one of Sydney’s most famous surf beaches on the north side of Sydney Harbour.
 Stroll through Manly Corso from the wharf to the surf beach and treat yourself to a coffee or an ice cream.
 You’ll be spoilt for choice with cafes, restaurants and bars around the beautiful bay and beach area.
-Enjoy a pretty sunset and distant city views from the park near the wharf or from the North Head lookout at the entrance to Sydney Harbour.
-Manly is a good choice if you’re after a beach holiday with easy access to the city.

 Where to Stay in Manly